CH-47

 Aircraft-Specific Readiness at the Unit Level

-Even with fleet discipline, unit-level missions depend on specific aircraft performing as expected—especially in high-consequence lift operations where substitution may be limited.
+Even with fleet discipline, unit-level missions depend on specific aircraft performing as expected — especially in high-consequence lift where substitution may be limited.
+Tail-Number Certainty closes the gap between planning assumptions and the actual aircraft the mission depends on.

 Configuration